Oneflow-Inc/oneflow-documentation/en/docs/basics_topics/concept_explanation.md

 ### 2.SBP

-In fact, all forward and backward operations in neural network can be calculates by matrix.
+In fact, all the forward and backward operations in neural network can be calculated by matrix.
 In matrix calculation, there are operations such as split and broadcast.
 OneFlow also have same operations, we call it SBP.
 Of course, the SBP in OneFlow is not only matrix calculation.
 It also corresponding to divided data into different devices, broadcast and some other operations.

-SBP means Split、broadcast、Partial sum.
+SBP means Split, Broadcast, Partial sum.

 #### Split

-When parallelism operations, tensor is divided into many sub tensor.
+In parallelism operations, tensor is divided into many sub tensor.
 Different operators allow tensor to be divided on different axis.
 Boxing will automatically handle the splitting of tensor on different axis under multiple operations.

 #### Broadcast